Caroline Emily Gray Hill: Art career

 Hill's art was focused on the desert and she also took photographs which were used to illustrate the travel book, With the Beduins (1891), written by her husband.

-In 1903 Hill wrote an article A Journey by the Way of the Philistines for The Windsor Magazine, detailing a route she had travelled both alone and with her husband.
-It began in El Qantara, Egypt and through Arish and the Gaza Strip, to Bethlehem.
+In 1903 Hill wrote the article "A Journey by the Way of the Philistines" for The Windsor Magazine, detailing a route she had travelled both alone and with her husband.
+It began in El Qantara on the Suez Canal, crossing the Sinai through Arish, and on to Gaza and Bethlehem.
 Again her photos and paintings were used for illustration.